-The previous section outlines concerns about compliance with GASB 77.
-If elected officials aren't subject to these new transparency standards, or they can delay reporting of these costs, incentive use may not change.
-Yet another plausible alternative is that even in cases where cities are complying with GASB 77, elected officials are either unaware of GASB 77 or GASB 77 has no real impact on their offering of incentives.
+While we estimate that (at least) $\sim 25\%$ of the municipalities in our sample failed to comply with GASB 77 by reporting their tax incentives, noncompliance alone does not seem to explain the noneffect of the transparency reform on incentive spending.
+Another plausible alternative explanation is that even in cases where cities are complying with GASB 77, elected officials are either unaware of GASB 77 or GASB 77 has no real impact on their offering of incentives.